 #9 – Nik Stauskas: After a sensational sophomore season, Nik Stauskas was a unanimous selection for Big Ten Player of the Year.
 He was also named to seven different All-American teams and became just the eighth sophomore in Michigan lore to eclipse 1,000 career points.

 Stauskas will forever be known as one of the best three point shooters in school history.
-Despite playing just two seasons for the Maize and Blue, he drained 172 shots from beyond the arc, which ranks him eighth in Michigan’s record books.
+Despite playing just two seasons for the Maize and Blue, he drained 172 shots from beyond the arc, which ranked eighth in Michigan’s record books, at the time.
 His career 44.1% from three point land is the third best for a Wolverine, topped only by Glen Rice and Sean Higgins.

 Stauskas finished his career as an 83.2% shooter from the free throw line, only three Wolverines finished their careers with a higher percentage.